abhidp/aws-sdk-ec2-api-test/README.md

 * Generate Test Execution report and put it in AWS S3 bucket to be accessed by interested parties
 * Add plugin to take screenshot on failure and attach it to above report
 * Create custom CI image with stable Selenium and browser versions to avoid test failures
-* Bail out build on test failure to save allocated buld time
+* Bail out build on test failure to save allocated build time

 ##### API
 * Store AWS security credentials in S3 Bucket